DR. SARA CADALIG DSW, LCSW

 YVONNE BERENGUER, MSW, CPC

 Yvonne Berenguer has over 16 years of teaching experience in the Masters of Social Work program at CSU Stanislaus.
 She is certified in Mindfulness Meditation and a certified Mindfulness Affiliate Teacher through Heart-Mind Education and Life Coach.
 She has been qualified by the Gottman Institute to teach the "Seven Principles for Making Marriage Work" and "Bringing Baby Home" curriculum.
 Since 2014, Yvonne has been engaged in promoting individual and organizational wellness.
 She has taught workshops using mindfulness-based tools to university students, private businesses and county staff.
-She is the co-author of the “Tools for Well-Being” curriculum, which incorporates mindfulness, compassion, gratitude, creativity and positive psychology as tools to enhance personal well-being and resilience.
-She teaches the Tools workshops currently piloted at Merced County and studied through CSUS.
+She is the co-author of the “Tools for Well-Being” and CR²CLE (Catalysts Redefining Resilient Communities and Leadership Excellence) Programs, which incorporates mindfulness, compassion, gratitude, creativity and positive psychology as tools to enhance personal well-being and resilience.
+She teaches these programs currently implemented at Merced County and studied through CSUS.
 In her spare time, she loves to write non-fiction and poetry.
-Most recently, she has completed the writing of her book "Do-Overs: Staying open to life's lessons on love, loss and 2nd chances," which is scheduled to launch in 2019.(see www.yvonneberenguer.com)
+Most recently, she has completed the writing of her book "Do-Overs: Staying open to life's lessons on love, loss and 2nd chances," which is in review process for publication (see www.yvonneberenguer.com)

 JUSTIAN O'RYAN, MSW